Scroll to top

 Important Warnings

 • Montreal's winters are severe.
-Operations in January-February require specific planning for cold-weather conditions, vehicle reliability, and the impact of ice on movement.
+Operations in January through March require specific cold-weather planning: vehicle reliability, ice conditions affecting movement, and the impact of extreme cold on outdoor principal management.

-• The Formula 1 Grand Prix and International Jazz Festival are major events that significantly increase the security profile requirements for high-profile clients attending.
+• The Formula 1 Grand Prix and International Jazz Festival significantly increase the security profile requirements for high-profile clients attending.
+Security resource demand is high during these periods; book early.

 • Bilingual operations are the norm in Montreal.
-Security briefings and communications should account for Quebec's French-language environment.
+Security briefings, communications with emergency services, and venue coordination should account for Quebec's French-language environment.

 FAQ